TanyaMidtbo/Us-Hikers-Blog/README.md

 the skills acquired in the first semester, and the latest knowledge acquired during the second semester.

 A school project to practice asynchronous JavaScript and the Fetch API, modular JS, Firebase for back-end services, Git to manage the project.

-### Technologies
+Local storage to save and render data from logged-in users.
+Data can be filtered by category.

 ### Credits